-(1) This amount represents 4,401,194 securities, which is the total number of securities available to us under our Equity Incentive Plan as of December 31, 2016 to make grants of share options, restricted Common Shares, phantom shares, dividend equivalent rights, LTIP units and other restricted limited partnership units issued by our operating partnership and other equity-based awards, minus 202,636, which is the number of securities that have been issued under our Equity Incentive Plan.
+(1) This amount represents 5,147,933 securities, which is the total number of securities available to us under our Equity Incentive Plan as of December 31, 2017 to make grants of share options, restricted Common Shares, phantom shares, dividend equivalent rights, LTIP units and other restricted limited partnership units issued by our operating partnership and other equity-based awards (including 210 securities that were previously awarded under the Equity Incentive Plan but have been forfeited) less 438.086 which is the number of securities that have been issued (but not forfeited) under our Equity Incentive Plan.
 Our Equity Incentive Plan provides for grants of equity awards up to, in the aggregate, the equivalent of 5% of the issued and outstanding Common Shares from time to time on a fully diluted basis (assuming, if applicable, the exercise of all outstanding options and the conversion of all warrants and convertible securities into Common Shares) at the time of the award.
-We estimate that the number of Common Shares issued and outstanding on a fully diluted basis is equal to 88,023,874.
-This is comprised of 43,110,362 Common Shares issued and outstanding as of December 31, 2016 and up to 44,913,512 Common Shares issuele directly or indirectly upon conversion or exchange of the outstanding units in our operating partnership and certain of its subsidiaries as of December 31, 2016, assuming that all such units are convertible into or exchangeable for Common Shares directly or indirectly on a one-for-one basis and that existing lock-up prohibitions on conversions and exchanges do not apply.
-These estimates are provided solely for the purposes set forth herein.
-The actual number of OP units into which subordinated performance units will become convertible may vary significantly from these estimates and will depend up our Por incentive Plan because our Prior Incentive Plan was terminated in connection with the closing of our IPO.
-As of December 31, 2016, we did not have outstanding under our equity compensation plans, any options, warrants or rights to purchase Common Shares.
+We estimate that the number of Common Shares issued and outstanding on a fully diluted basis is equal to 102,958,659.
+This is comprised of 50,284,934 Common Shares issued and outstanding as of December 31, 2017 and up to 52,673,725 Common Shares issuable directly or indirectly upon conversion or exchange of the outstanding units in our operating partnership and certain of its subsidiaries as of December 31, 2017, assuming that all such units are convertible into or exchangeable for Common Shares directly or indirectly on a one for one basis, in the case of OP units, DownREIT OP units and LTIP units, and on a 1.46 to one basis, in the case of subordinated performance units and DownREIT subordinated performance units, and that existing lock-up prohibitions on conversions and exchanges do not apply.
+For additional information on the conversion of subordinated performance units (including DownREIT subordinated performance units) into OP units, see "Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Cash Distributions from our Operating Partnership" in our annual report on Form 10-K for the year ended December 31, 2017, filed with the SEC.
+The actual number of OP units into which subordinated performance units will become convertible may vary significantly from these estimates and will depend upon the conversion formula in effect at the time of conversion.
+This table excludes 2,474,710 LTIP unit awards granted under our Prior Incentive Plan because our Prior Incentive Plan was terminated in connection with the closing of our IPO.
+As of December 31, 2017, we did not have outstanding under our equity compensation plans, any options, warrants or rights to purchase Common Shares.